Factsheet about Invasive Haemophilus influenzae disease

 • Childhood Hib immunization results in herd protection.
 Immunisation reduces oro-pharyngeal Hib carriage in immunized children thereby reducing exposure to and transmission of Hib to unimmunised individuals.

 • Information on the incidence of invasive Hib disease in Europe has been collated since 1999 by the European Union Invasive Bacterial Infections Surveillance (EU-IBIS) which, since 2007 is coordinated by ECDC.
-The data is presented in ECDC’s Annual Epidemiological Report on Communicable Diseases in Europe and available here.
+The data is presented in ECDC’s Annual Epidemiological Report on Communicable Diseases in Europe.

 • There is no evidence that non type b strains have replaced Hib as a cause of invasive infections following mass Hib conjugate vaccination.